PriSurisetty/OpenSearch-Diagnostic-Chatbot/README.md

 ### 5. Deploy to Lambda.
 Use your preferred method (SAM, CDK, Serverless Framework, or manual upload).

+### 6. Amazon Lex Setup

+This project uses **Amazon Lex** as the front end for the chatbot.

+To set it up:
+1. Create a new Lex bot in the AWS console.
+2. Add an intent (for example: `DiagnoseClusterIntent`).
+3. Configure slots for `ClusterName` and `UserResponse` if needed.
+4. Set the bot’s Lambda fulfillment function to this Lambda.
+5. Build and test the bot.

+Once linked, Lex will pass the user’s input to the Lambda function and return the troubleshooting steps.

 ## 🔐 Security Notes